F-Words in Portugal

 “His life was saved because of a cock.”

-“The cock is famous in Portugal!” our tour guide Joao tries to explain.
+“The cock is famous in Portugal!” my tour guide, João, tries to explain, gesturing at the postcard.
 “The cock proved the innocence of a falsely accused man.
-He was sent by God,” he says.
+He was sent by God.”

 A cock sent by God?